-Pennsylvania has laws that pertain to operating automobiles within the state; however, the truck industry is regulated by the Federal Motor Carrier Safety Administration (FMSCA).
-The FMSCA sets standards for commercial trucks, truck drivers, trucking companies, and other parties involved in the trucking industry.
+Pennsylvania has laws that pertain to operating automobiles within the state; however, the truck industry is regulated by the Federal Motor Carrier Safety Administration (FMCSA).
+The FMCSA sets standards for commercial trucks, truck drivers, trucking companies, and other parties involved in the trucking industry.
 The regulations and laws are designed to make the operation of commercial trucks safer and reduce the number of trucking accidents.
 Your attorney must understand these federal regulations and laws in order to handle your personal injury claim properly.

-Truck Accident Investigations and Gathering Evidence
+Truck Accident Investigations & Gathering Evidence

 Insurance companies have special teams that quickly go to the crash site to begin an investigation.
 They are searching for evidence they can use to limit their liability.
 A Pennsylvania truck accident lawyer must also act quickly to identify and preserve evidence before it is destroyed or lost.
 For example, the truck's black box contains vital information such as the speed of the truck and if the brakes were applied prior to impact.
 The attorney must immediately notify the truck company to preserve the information on the black box.